hasindu2008/simple_bam_parser/README.md

 The source files are

-randomacess.c           - source code for 1
+- randomacess.c           : source code for 1
-sequentialaccess.c      - source code for 2
+- sequentialaccess.c      : source code for 2
-write.c                 - source code for 3
+- write.c                 : source code for 3

-common.h and common.c   : common functions used in example programs
+- common.h and common.c   : common functions used in example programs

-##Running
+## Running

 First clone the repository and build htslib
 ```